-Which Aerial Class is Best for Me?
+Which Class is Best for Me?

+We love helping beginners start their aerial fitness journey.
+We have many opportunities per week for new students and aerialists to try aerial fitness.
+Have questions?
+Feel free to contact us at any time or browse our class schedule to get signed up.
 Below is a handy guide we put together to help you figure out what classes are best for you at South Dakota Aerial & Arts.

 1. You Have Never Taken An Aerial Class Before

-All brand new aerialists should start with one of the two options:
+All brand-new aerialists should start with one of the two options:

 1).
 A private solo or group introductory aerial class - contact us to schedule

 2).
-An Introduction to Aerial Silks class
+A Beginner Aerial Silks class (no experience required)

 We do not recommend students attend open gym before taking an introductory course, as you will not know what to work on or where to start.